best-golang/media-api/README.md

 # Shokubunka media project

 ## Overview
-This repository store the code of Shokubunka media application.
+This is media api sample written in go.

 Use
-Javascript (React, Node.js)
 Golang (gin)
 Docker